 Maybe you just didn’t have time to plan a vacation this year.
 Maybe your summer of travel ball is wrapping up earlier than expected.
 Maybe the massive work project you were facing just chilled way out.
-Whatever the reason, if you’re now looking at empty weeks of arguing about getting off iPads, PlayStation, or SnapChat, consider booking a “Big Trip.”
+Whatever the reason, if you’re now looking at empty weeks of arguing about getting off Fortnite and SnapChat, consider booking a “Big Trip.”

 True, lots of popular spots are full way before summer begins.
 But here are five ideas for epic destinations you can experience in 10-14 days that will be able to accommodate your last-minute booking and save you from a summer of envying other people’s vacation photos on Facebook.

 1. Costa Rica – If you’ve not taken the kids to Costa Rica, pack ‘em up and go this summer.
 There is a reason why every family loves it – there’s loads of jungle and wildlife, a great beach and surf culture, kind people and a well-developed tourist infrastructure so plenty of options for last minute bookings.
 You can drive yourself or hire a taxi to move around.
 Book a flight into Liberia and see the sea turtles at the beaches of the north, or aim for San Jose to see the center: the Arenal volcano, nearby hot springs and Cloud Forest areas offer hiking, butterfly gardens, howler monkeys and awesome bugs for your entertainment.
 We loved Corcovado National Park in the south, near Drake’s Bay (read about our trip here.)
 Our friends who traveled around Central and South America for almost a year said that the wildlife in Corcovado was the best of their trip.